 I’ve never been interested in the larger picture – it has always been about getting up close.
-My images and landscapes are found in the patina of oxidised metals, weathered wood and paint; and on sea-washed textures.
+My images and landscapes are found in the patina of oxidised metals, weathered wood and on sea-washed textures.

 I look to mirror images that have similarly existed in the world of abstract expressionist art.
 However, my images are as natural and organic as the elements that have created them.

 I take my inspiration from emotive artists such as Howard Hodgkin and Gerhard Richter – where it’s about creating feeling and sentiment rather than literal representation.

 “I had a dream, in which I was a strange dealer, a dealer in looks or appearances.
 I collected and distributed them, and in the dream, I had just discovered a secret.
 I discovered it on my own, no help.
 The secret was to get inside whatever I was looking at – get inside it.”
 John Berger.